-Costa Rica has several UNESCO World Heritage Sites that showcase the country’s rich biodiversity and cultural heritage.
+UNESCO in Costa Rica has several World Heritage Sites that showcase the country’s rich biodiversity and cultural heritage.
 Please note that new sites may have been designated or changes may have occurred since then.
 Here is a list of UNESCO World Heritage Sites in Costa Rica, along with brief explanations of their significance:

 Cocos Island National Park (1997)